School Students with Disability

 - Where a student has multiple disabilities, for the purposes of this collection they are only counted in one disability category; the one that most drives the educational adjustments provided for them.
 Consequently, the data may under-represent the prevalence of some categories of disability.

-- Disaggregations by Level of Adjustment within Category of Disability are only available for total Australia.
+- Disaggregations by Level of Adjustment within Category of Disability are not available below the level of total Australia.

-- Published reports on students in Australian schools receiving adjustments for disability can be found on the Education Council website: www.educationcouncil.edu.au/EC-Reports-and-Publications.aspx
+- Previously published reports on students in Australian schools receiving adjustments for disability can be found on the Education Council website: www.educationcouncil.edu.au/EC-Reports-and-Publications.aspx

 - For further information on levels of adjustment and data collection model, refer to the 2018 Guidelines on the Australian Government Department of Education and Training website: www.education.gov.au/what-nationally-consistent-collection-data-school-students-disability